Phalanx (mythology): Family

-Phalanx was the brother of Arachne, thus possibly the son of Idmon, a famous purple dyer from Colophon.
+Phalanx was the brother of Arachne, thus possibly the son of Arachne's father Idmon, a famous purple dyer from Colophon, however Idmon appears in the Lydian versions, which do not include Phalanx.
+Through his sister he had a nephew named Closter ("spinner", the son of spider).

 Mythology

 In the most known and traditional version of the tale, recorded in Ovid's Metamorphoses, the Lydian maiden Arachne is the (apparently brotherless) child of Idmon.
-An exceptional weaver, she boasts of being even more talented than even Athena, the goddess of weaving.
-The goddess challenges the girl to a weaving match, and though Arachne's weaving work is without a flaw, Athena is enraged at its subject, as Arachne wove the male gods seducing and tricking mortal women.
+An exceptional Tyrian purple dyer and weaver, she boasts of being even more talented than Athena, the goddess of weaving.
+The goddess appears to her as an old woman, and advises her to respect the gods, but Arachne challenges Athena to a weaving match.
+Although Arachne's weaving work is without a flaw, Athena is enraged at its subject, as Arachne wove the male gods seducing and tricking mortal women.
 Athena rips the work to shreds, and Arachne in distress hangs herself.
 In pity, Athena changes her into a spider, so she can live again, and still practice her art.

 But in a much more obscure version, saved by a scholiast on Nicander and attributed to Theophilus, a writer of the school of Zenodotus who lived during the third century BC, Arachne was an Attic maiden instead who had a brother named Phalanx.
 Athena taught Phalanx the art of war, and Arachne the art of weaving.
-But when the two siblings engaged in an incestuous relationship and laid with each other, they disgusted Athena, who turned them into 'animals doomed to be eaten by their own young', presumably spiders given the more popular tale and the meaning of Phalanx and Arachne's names.
+But when the two siblings engaged in an incestuous relationship and lay with each other, they disgusted Athena, who turned them into "animals doomed to be eaten by their own young," presumably spiders given the more popular tale and the meaning of Phalanx and Arachne's names.

+Origins of the tale

-Ovid drew a lot from Nicander's now lost works for his Metamorphoses, but if he had heard of the this twist in Arachne's character, he chose to omit it.
+Ovid's original Greek source for this tale remains unknown; it is known that he drew a lot from Nicander's now lost works for his Metamorphoses, but if he had heard of this twist in Arachne's character, he chose to omit it.
 Perhaps he did so because that particular version of the myth might not have been familiar enough among a predominately Roman audience.
-That being said, there is no evidence that Nicander himself knew about this version either.
+That being said, there is no evidence to suggest that Nicander himself knew about this version either.

+Scholar Sarah Iles Johnston suggested that Ovid might have opted to use a Lydian myth, or perhaps one he made up himself, because in his version Arachne's punishment is directly linked to the weaving of textiles, a form of art that was already in antiquity a metaphor for storytellers, which is how Ovid presents himself in the Metamorphoses.
+It seems that his narrative of Athena and Arachne's combat serves as a meta-commentary on his own writing.
+Meanwhile, their tapestries gave Ovid another opportunity to include even more myths of transformation in the text.